SteveHodge/assistantdm/readme.txt

 ---=== DIGITAL TABLE PRIORITIES ===---
 * Drawing element: freehand paint, eraser, map symbols
-* layers for painting order
-* Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
-DONE? * Allow setting of DarknessMask and Mask colours
+* Allow modifying Mask colours
 * standard visibility controls
-* supoprt linking wall layouts to map images - if Walls element has image as parent then concatenate location, rotation, and mirroring
-* lightsources attached to tokens should behave as if there was one on each corner of the token
+* lightsources attached to tokens should behave as if there was one on each corner of the token (auto set property?)
-* building wall layout from xml should be threaded for performance PART * tilemapper element - tilemapper editor added and maps supported as groups of images. a custom element would still have advantages
+PART * tilemapper element - tilemapper editor added and maps supported as groups of images. a custom element would still have advantages
 * ENH: Reordering the elements resets the group expanded/collapsed state
-* free paint element
 * add caching of loaded files in MediaManager
 * performance improvements in animation code - bounding boxes for elements DONE? * grouping - changing parent should modify children to maintain position - probably need consistent location property to implement this
 * BUG exception if image width or height is set to 0 - slightly fixed by returning the unscaled/rotated image
 * asynchronous loading of images
 * soft references for ImageMedia - at least for transformed images
+* ImageMedia could use a soft/weak/strong reference for transformed images
 * BUG: "Set Image" on token options panel doesn't always immediately repaint with the new image
 * Pre-guess the screen layout
+* Auto configure - set defaults according to OS screen layout
 * Threaded remote display communication
 * Recalibrate display - could be done using screen bounds element
 * BUG: tries to pop up remote browser on the screen with the corresponding index, not the absolute screen number